Researchers and Staff

 Dinuk Jayasuriya is an Adjunct Fellow at the Development Policy Centre.
 His research interests include program evaluation and survey analysis.
 He has a PhD in economics from the ANU.
 Prior to this he was working for the World Bank Group.

-Grant Walton is a Postdoctoral Fellow with the PNG PEPE Project.
+Grant Walton is a Research Fellow with the PNG PEPE Project.
 He recently finished his PhD at the University of Melbourne, which compared policy maker and citizens’ perspectives on corruption in PNG.
 Over the past nine years Grant has conducted research and taught in PNG, Liberia, Australia and Afghanistan.

 Nick Wintle is a Visiting Fellow at the Development Policy Centre working on the ‘The PNG PEPE Project’.
 Nick holds a Masters in Development Economics from the University of Nottingham and was previously the economist at the PNG Sustainable Development Program through the ODI Fellowship scheme.